JuliaPluto/featured/README.md

 This repository contains Pluto's *featured* notebooks!
 Learn more about our featured notebook system [here](https://github.com/fonsp/Pluto.jl/pull/2048).

+## New submissions

+Right now, at the start, the Pluto featured notebooks are *invite-only*.
+In a couple of months, we will change the system to also allow applications from the public.
+So if you are interested in contributing, hold on!

 ## How to add/change a notebook